techsenger/patternfx/README.md

 - Higher initial learning curve for developers new to the framework.
 - Careful design discipline needed to prevent overly complex or "God" components.

-This approach ensures that MVVM4FX components behave predictably, remain testable, and can support complex, long-living, dynamic UI applications.
+This approach ensures that PatternFX components behave predictably, remain testable, and can support complex, long-living, dynamic UI applications.

 ### Component Code Example<a name="component-code"></a>